 Sethe was trying to make up for the handsaw; Beloved was making her pay for it.
 But there would never be an end to that, and seeing her mother diminished shamed and infuriated her.
 Yet she knew Sethe’s greatest fear was the same one Denver had in the beginning – that Beloved might leave.
 That before Sethe could make her understand what it meant – what it took to drag the teeth of that saw under the little chin; to feel the baby blood pump like oil in her hands; to hold her face so her head would stay on; to squeeze her so she could absorb, still, the death spasms that shot through that adored body, plump and sweet with life – Beloved might leave.
 Leave before Sethe could make her realize that worse than that – far worse – was what Baby Suggs died of, what Ella knew, what Stamp saw and what made Paul D tremble.
 That anybody white could take your whole self for anything that came to mind.
 Not just work, kill, or maim you, but you dirty you.
 Dirty you so bad you couldn’t like yourself anymore.
 Dirty you so bad you forgot who you were and couldn’t think it up.
 And though she and others lived through and got over it, she could never let happen to her own.
 The best thing she was, was her children.

-As we’ve progressed through the Fiction of Relationship course I’m taking, I’ve noticed the books have become more complex in the scope of the relationships they examine.
+As we’ve progressed through the Fiction of Relationship mooc I’m taking (which, sadly, seems to no longer be available), I’ve noticed the books have become more complex in the scope of the relationships they examine.
 Where we started, we were looking at love relationships, then family relationships, then the social relationship of a community and even the relationship to reality.
 In this second half of the course, each book has encompassed all of these in interrelated ways.
 Or maybe, could it be, I’m just reading better, seeing this web of relationships more clearly.
 That’s the point of classes, isn’t it?

 I read Beloved a couple of decades ago, I see now, as a better reader, that I missed it.
 It isn’t “about” a mother who kills her baby, though that alone makes it the most compelling reading since Jephthah slew his daughter.
 It isn’t even about slavery, not exactly: it’s about the effects of slavery, what it means to not own your own body, your own child.
 In this summer that’s been rife with defenses of “common sense” racism, it’s startlingly contemporary.
 And it’s about a town – not a black town or a white town, just a town – that turns on a jealous pivot against its own, about a woman out of place, and a girl who, just maybe, survives it all.